Overview

 Glucose Levels: Certain antibiotics might temporarily disrupt glucose metabolism, causing modest changes in blood sugar readings.

 Suppose you’re taking a fasting blood sugar test.
-To ensure a more accurate result, scheduling it a few days after finishing antibiotics may be advisable.
+To ensure a more accurate result, it may be advisable to schedule it a few days after finishing antibiotics.

 When Should Blood Tests Be Scheduled After Taking Antibiotics?